1 Blogs

 One of the first things we can do in our journey to understand our life insurance coverage needs is to brush up our knowledge by reading more.
 We’re much more fortunate that the generations before us as the digital sphere provides access to an almost unlimited resource of information online.

 We need to know where to start looking for quality information.
 Here are some established and well-regarded blogs you can turn to.

-Launched in 2003, MoneySENSE is a national financial education programme spearheaded by the Financial Education Steering Committee (FESC), which the Monetary Authority of Singapore (MAS) chairs.
+Launched in 2003, MoneySense is a national financial education programme which aim to help Singaporeans with money management and the ability to make sound financial decisions on their own.
 Beyond life insurance, the blog also discusses other important areas in personal finance.

 ii) Insurance Blogs